AttapongSangphet/swu-ds525/capstone-project/README.md

 ## Data Visualizaion with Tableau
+To create data visualization, We chose Tableau desktop software because it is one of powerful soffware for data visualization and it can connect to various database platform, including AWS Redshift.

-To create data visualization, we can connect tableau with AWS Redshift Directly by usging AWS Redshift endpoint, username, password, port and database name.
+we can connect tableau with AWS Redshift directly by usging AWS Redshift endpoint, username, password, port and database name.

 ![Tableau Redshift Connection Configuration](pictures/Tableau_Redshift_Connection_Configuration.jpg)